-Sexually transmitted infection
+Sexually transmitted infections

-You should use this service if you think you have a sexually transmitted infection or disease.
+You should use this service if you think you may have a sexually transmitted infection or disease.

-If you think you may have an STI you can ask your GP for a simple test and to be referred to the GUM service.
-If you are quite certain you have an STI you can contact the GUM service directly at the Anthony Wisdom Centre for Sexual Health.
+If you're not sure, you can ask your GP for a simple test and to be referred to the sexual health service.
+If you are quite certain you have an STI or STD you can contact the screening service directly at the Anthony Wisdom Centre for Sexual Health.

-Condoms are one of the most effective methods of protection against STIs, including HIV infection, when used properly and consistently #wrapitupThurrock
+Condoms are one of the most effective methods of protection against STIs – including HIV infection – when used properly and consistently. #wrapitupThurrock

 Support for young people

 You might feel embarrassed, but there's no need – the staff at these clinics are used to testing for all kinds of infections.
 It's their job and they won't judge you.
-They should do their best to explain everything to you and make you feel at ease.
+They will do their best to explain everything to you and make you feel at ease.

-They might need to tell other healthcare services if they think that you or another young person is at risk of harm, but they will talk to you before they do this.
+They might need to tell other healthcare services if they think you or another young person is at risk of harm, but they will talk to you before they do this.

-GUM services include:
+Other sexual health services include: